wuyichen24/system-design-interview/problems/Build_Rate_Limiter.md

       - A token is added to the bucket every R seconds.
 If the bucket is full, no more tokens are added.
       - When a reuqest arrives
          - If there is a token in the bucket, the request will take one token out from the bucket and it goes through.
-         - If there is token in the bucket, the request will be blocked.
+         - If there is no token in the bucket, the request will be blocked.

         ![token_bucket drawio](https://user-images.githubusercontent.com/8989447/155385390-aa3f9b9f-e1f7-4472-9601-8a520ad60676.png)